ascott02/IRTForests/slides.md

 # Next Steps

-- Surface top-10 hardest/easiest CIFAR-10 examples with visual inspection.
-- Add class-level aggregates (δ vs RF error) and confusion matrix visuals.
-- Fold scripts into `notebooks/rf_irt.ipynb` for reproducible reruns.
+- Drop confusion matrix + new montages into the storytelling deck.
+- Enhance notebook to emit report-ready tables and scripted plots.
 - Explore alternate embeddings (e.g., MobileNet) to test θ/δ stability.
-- Prepare qualitative insights slide pairing images with margin/δ extremes.
+- Compare tree ability with structural traits (depth, leaves) for richer diagnostics.
+- Experiment with 2PL to relate discrimination to RF confidence dynamics.